Belodri/Orbital-Mini-Sandbox/Front_End_Alpha.md

 ---

-## Type-Safe User Input Casting & Validation via TypeField
+## Type-Safe User Input Casting & Validation via ValidationFields
-Implemented via `ITypeField<T>` interface, `BaseTypeField` abstract class, and its subclasses.
+Implemented via `IValidationField<T>` interface, `AbstractValidationField` abstract class, and its subclasses.
 The interface enforces a a frozen `options` object which holds the immutable configuration for a TypeField instance and dictates the methods:
 - `cast(value: any): T | null` - Tries to cast any value into the field's type and following the field's configuration.
 - `validate(value: any): void | ValidationFailure` - Tests if a given value is valid as per the field's configuration.
 On a failure, the `ValidationFailure` object contains information about the reason for the failure and can be thrown as an error.